sjbrown/1kfa/mod_guide_gm.md

     - What is the rule that must not be broken?
     - Who forbids it?
     - What power structure does the rule support?
+ * Contrast the Mundane with the Fantastic
+    - What impossible ability or beauty is displayed by a creature or NPC?
+    - What region or artifact is breaking the rules of the universe?
+    - How does the incursion of a dreamworld manifest in reality?

+### Chapter 2 Scene procedures

+During scene establishment, use the Narrative Authority Waterfall to **answer 3 of the following questions**:

+ * What makes the threshold visible, dramatic, or emotionally charged?
+ * What’s one reason each character might hesitate to cross?
+ * What changes or dangers await on the other side?
+ * What consequences will unfold if they don’t cross?
+ * Who is watching them make their decisions, and why does it matter?

+Create the primary stake along these lines:

+ * Unlock or unseal the mysterious path
+ * Escape the forces of "home" that aim to prevent your departure
+ * Penetrate through a force that blocks your transit

+The progress bar for the primary stake should be **7 units long**

+The skull progress bar should be **3 units long**

+**When the skull progress bar increments**, answer one of the following
+questions:

+ * What immediate threat must be fought or fled - who strikes first?
+   * Start a Combat Scene
+ * Who or what gives chase - why can’t it be reasoned with?
+   * Start a Pursuit Scene
+ * What unshakable agent of shadow now stalks the PCs' every movement?
+ * How has the now Hearth broken beyond any existing plan to recover it?
+ * Which essential resource or ally is blocked from crossing the threshold?
+ * How must the PCs now cross unknowingly or involuntarily?

 <a name="one-shot-ch-3" />

 ## Chapter 3: Take a thing and pay its (mortal?) price

+> Where you stumble and fall, there you will find gold.
+> - Joseph Campbell, Reflections on the Art of Living, 1991

 Here in the mysterious world, players take greater risks, and have an opportunity to earn something *epic* for their characters.